mapattacker/datascience/evaluation.rst

 The output is as below. +/- refers to the randomness that shuffling resulted in.
 The higher the weight, the more important the feature is.
-Negative values is possible, but actually refer to 0; though random chance caused the predictions on shuffled data to be more accurate.
+Negative values are possible, but actually refer to 0; though random chance caused the predictions on shuffled data to be more accurate.

 .. figure:: images/permutation_impt2.png